 Network Model Libraries

-- Integration Interfaces (protocols and mechanisms that enable interaction between a SCALABLE system and other simulators or external systems)
+- Integration Interfaces — certain protocols and mechanisms that allow SCALABLE systems to interact with other simulators or systems

-- Protocols (the network protocols and waveforms that enable equipment to communicate)
+- Protocols — network waveforms and protocols that facilitate communications between equipment

 The Developer Library includes a very long list of standard communications protocols and mechanisms.